hjacobs/kube-downscaler/README.rst

 * the deployment is not marked for exclusion (annotation ``downscaler/exclude: "true"``)
 * there are no active pods that force the whole cluster into uptime (annotation ``downscaler/force-uptime: "true"``)

+The deployment by default will be scaled down to zero replicas.
+This can be configured with a deployment annotation of ``downscaler/downtime-replicas``. (eg: ``downscaler/downtime-replicas: "1"``)

 Example use cases: